psychopy/psychopy-edi-survey/README.md

 This repository stores the anonymised data and data analyses for the survey sent out by *PsychoPy* to gauge equity, diversity, and inclusion among its own user base.
 But the raw data is not stored here.

 Assuming you somehow have access to the raw data, the `.qmd` files must be run in a particular order in order to render the appropriate output.
-Run the `tidyingAndFormatting.qmd` file first.
-Then run both `summariesAndVisualisations.qmd` and `codebook.qmd`, but not necessarily in that order.
+Run the `tidyingAndFormatting.qmd` file first.^[Note that this won't work unless you have the raw `.csv` file] Then run both `summariesAndVisualisations.qmd` and `codebook.qmd`, but not necessarily in that order.
 These files are designed to render `.html` output, nothing else.

+In the code cell labelled *getAndAttachPackages* in each `qmd` file, there is a small block of convenience code to install packages that you need, but you have not yet installed.
+This block of code must be un-commented before it will function.

 The link to the report itself is as follows: